MartinaBialek/CyberBootcamp-UofO-Project-1/README.md

 ## Automated ELK Stack Deployment
-The files in this repository were used to configure the network depicted below.
+The files in this repository were used to configure the network depicted below:

 ![NetworkDiagram](https://user-images.githubusercontent.com/99365720/153497900-453d44be-7c24-480e-83ef-07ad874bae6a.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.

 Alternatively, select portions of the **YAML** file may be used to install only certain pieces of it, such as Filebeat.

 - [ELK-Install.yml](https://github.com/MartinaBialek/CyberBootcamp-UofO-Project-1/blob/ab7475d51289cb04ee9b21ba2ed2c981a5d687f6/Ansible/install-elk.yml)

- This document contains the following details:
+** This document contains the following details:**

 - Description of the Topology
 - Access Policies